Skip to content

 λ=VinDfsw=48×0.45100,000=216μVs\lambda = \frac{V_{in} \cdot D}{f_{sw}} = \frac{48 \times 0.45}{100{,}000} = 216\,\mu\text{Vs}

-This drives turns selection and core area.
-It must be supported without saturating the core and reset completely during the off-time — the fundamental constraint that couples turns count, core geometry, and switching frequency.
+This number drives everything else — turns selection and core area.
+It must be supported without saturating the core and reset completely during the off-time.
+This is the fundamental constraint that couples turns count, core geometry, and switching frequency.
+Get it wrong and your transformer either saturates or doesn't reset properly.

 Neither is universally better.
-A data-center power supply accepts the larger core for the efficiency gain; a medical wearable charger needs the small footprint regardless.
-The correct answer is the Pareto front: all designs where no improvement in efficiency is achievable without increasing volume.
+If you're designing a data-center power supply, you'll take the larger core for the efficiency gain.
+If you're designing a medical wearable charger, you need the small footprint regardless of the efficiency hit.
+The correct answer isn't one design — it's the Pareto front.
+All the designs where no improvement in efficiency is achievable without increasing volume.
+Then you pick the one that fits your constraints.

 The Algorithm: NSGA-II

 The optimizer uses NSGA-II (Non-dominated Sorting Genetic Algorithm II), implemented with the DEAP library.
-NSGA-II maintains a population of candidate designs, evaluates both objectives for each candidate, ranks individuals by Pareto dominance, and uses a crowding-distance metric to preserve diversity along the front — preventing the population from collapsing to a single point.
+If you're not familiar with genetic algorithms, here's the basic idea: maintain a population of candidate designs, evaluate both objectives for each candidate, rank individuals by Pareto dominance, and use a crowding-distance metric to preserve diversity along the front.
+That last part is important — it prevents the population from collapsing to a single point.
+You want the full spectrum of trade-offs, not just one "pretty good" design.

 Each individual encodes a complete transformer design as a chromosome of 7 genes: